siderolabs/talos/website/content/v1.10/kubernetes-guides/configuration/storage.md

 #### Prep Nodes

 Either during initial cluster creation or on running worker nodes, several machine config values should be edited.
-(This information is gathered from the Mayastor [documentation](https://mayastor.gitbook.io/introduction/quickstart/preparing-the-cluster).)
+(This information is gathered from the OpenEBS Replicated PV Mayastor [documentation](https://openebs.io/docs/Solutioning/openebs-on-kubernetes-platforms/talos).)
-We need to set the `vm.nr_hugepages` sysctl and add `openebs.io/engine=mayastor` labels to the nodes which are meant to be storage nodes.

 This can be done with `talosctl patch machineconfig` or via config patches during `talosctl gen config`.

 Some examples are shown below: modify as needed.